Limits to velocity of signal propagation in many-body systems: a quantum-information perspective

 This is the central result of this work---the amount of information that can be extracted from the receiver is upper-bounded by the LRB.
 To estimate or measure the LRB it is thus sufficient to perform local single-body measurements.
 To recapitulate, this derivation does not rely on any assumptions about the input state $\hat\varrho$, nor about the system, or the Hamiltonian $\hat H$.
 Only the initial transformation is assumed to be in the general form of Eq.~\eqref{eq.singal} and the receiver to be a single qubit.

 We now discuss the conditions under which this inequality can be saturated.
 The line~\eqref{eq.conv.2} becomes an equality when the state $\hat\varrho(\theta)$ is pure.
-The first inequality in line~\eqref{eq.ineq.double} is saturated when $\ket{\Psi_n}$ is an eigenstate of $\C$ and if the modulus of its eigenvalue is maximal, then this also saturates the last relation.
+The first inequality in line~\eqref{eq.ineq.double} is saturated when $\ket{\Psi_n}$ is an eigenstate of $\C$ and the last relation is saturated when the modulus of its eigenvalue is maximal.

-Finding the spectrum of $\C$ is usually hard.
+Finding the spectrum of $\C$'s is usually hard.
 We show that the relation between the QFI and the LRB not only sheds some new light on both these quantities, but also allows to analytically derive the LRB using the knowledge of $\I$.
 For illustration, we pick the XY spin chain depicted by the Hamiltonian

-which is an excellent model for analysing the propagation of the signal through a system.
+which is an excellent model for analysing the propagation of the signal through a system~\cite{PhysRevA.100.052309}.
 The impulse acts on the source qubit, and its generator is one of the Pauli matrices, say $\hat\sigma^{(x)}_{sr}$.
 Subsequently, the Hamiltonian~\eqref{eq.ham.xy} propagates the signal to the receiver, positioned $n$ qubits away from the source.

 In order to saturate Eq.~\eqref{eq.final} we shall determine the maximal value of $\I$.
 According to~\cite{braunstein1994statistical},